Flower Essences can be used to address emotional and spiritual health. Simple to use, they are a valuable modality to consider for any carer.

 - They can be used during pregnancy

-- They can be added to creams and lotions for bodywork (use 7 drops of stock to every 15ml oil)
+- They can be added to creams and lotions for bodywork (use 7 drops of stock to every 15 gm of cream or lotion)

-- They cannot be negated by aromatics, garlic and caffeine
+- They cannot be negated by aromatics, garlic or caffeine

 How do Flower Essences work?